jimhigson/oboe.js/writing/main/5_Implementation.md

 the field name; by partial completion the field name function would be specialised to match against one particular name.
-Having generated a function to match against the left-most clause, compilation recurs by passing to itself the remaining unparsed right side of the string.
+Having generated a function to match against the left-most clause, compilation recurs by passing itself the remaining unparsed right-side of the string.
 This continues until there is nothing left to parse.
 On each recursive call the clause function generated wraps the result from the last recursive call, resulting ultimately in a concentric series of clause functions.
-The order of this series of functions mirrors the path ordering as an ascent, so that the outermost function matches against deepest node, at the near end of the ascent, and the innermost against the shallowest, at the far end.
+The order of this series of functions mirrors the path ordering as an ascent, so that the outermost function matches against the deepest node, at the near end of the ascent, and the innermost against the shallowest, at the far end.
 When evaluated against an ascent, each clause function examines the head of the list and, if it matches, passes the list onto